JetBrains/kotlin-web-site/docs/reference/java-interop.md

 | `java.lang.Throwable`    | `kotlin.Throwable!`    |
 {:.zebra}

-Collection types may be read-only or mutable in Kotlin, so Java's collection are mapped as follows (all Kotlin types in this table reside in the package `kotlin`):
+Collection types may be read-only or mutable in Kotlin, so Java's collections are mapped as follows (all Kotlin types in this table reside in the package `kotlin`):

 | **Java type** | **Kotlin read-only type**  | **Kotlin mutable type** | **Loaded platform type** |